DUNE-DAQ/nanorc/docs/README.md

 When you've seen enough use `stop`, `scrap` and `terminate` commands.
 In case you experience timeout problems booting applications or sending commands, consider changing the `hosts` values from `localhost` to the hostname of your machine.
 This has to do with SSH authentication.

 nanorc commands can be autocompleted with TAB, for example, TAB will autocomplete `r` to `resume`.
-Options like `--disable-data-storage` will be completed with TAB after typing `start --d`
+Options like `--disable-data-storage` will be completed with TAB after typing `start --d`.

 You can also control nanorc in "batch mode", e.g.:
 ```